frirasyidi/wai-perspective-videos/_perspective-videos/customizable.id.md

 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after "#".
 # In this first section, do not translate the words before a colon.
 For example, do not translate "title:".
 Do translate the text after "title:"

-title: "Teks yang Dapat Disesuaikan"
+title: "Teks yang Bisa Disesuaikan"
-nav_title: "Teks yang Dapat Disesuaikan"
+nav_title: "Teks yang Bisa Disesuaikan"
 lang: id    # Change "en" to the translated-language shortcode
 last_updated: 2023-11-20    # Put the date of this translation YYYY-MM-DD (with month in the middle)
 order: 7